darellanodev/task-eater-manager/readme.md

 ![Task Eater Manager banner](https://github.com/darellanodev/task-eater-manager/blob/main/img/github_readme/banner.png?raw=true)

-An easy to-do task manager.
+A clicker style game based on a to-do task management.
 For learning purposes using Typescript and Jest. _(THIS APPLICATION IS IN AN EARLY STAGE OF DEVELOPMENT)_

+## e2e tests

+- First run server with `run_server.sh`
+- When the server is running execute `run_e2e`

+## compile and run the game

+- Execute `run.sh` and wait to typescript end the compiling process
+- Open with Live Server VSCode extension `index.html`

-## Todo
+## Tasks

+- [ ] a zone representing the player's mind where appears thoughts
+- [ ] the player must write the thoughts on the list exactly with the same text
+- [ ] the player starts with a piece of paper.
+Later The player can buy a booknote, etc.
 - [x] singleton pattern to implement TodoList class
 - [x] install json-server for simulating an API
 - [x] create a notification using setTimeout